openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onAccountsManabarPercent

+**🟢 Live Mode Only** - This filter requires real-time blockchain data and is not available in past data mode.

 This filter works similarly to [`onAccountsFullManabar`](#onaccountsfullmanabar), but allows you to specify a custom manabar percentage threshold.
-It provides the account's manabar data in the callback and is also available only in live data mode.
+It provides the account's manabar data in the callback.

 ``` ts
 /**